About

 Discovering programming (2020–2023)

 2020 arrived with the pandemic and my last year at primary school (7th grade).
 A few months locked in and many hours spent playing computer games, I started to question what I was spending my time on.
-At around the same time, my dad had suggested me to check about this programming thing, to see whether I was interested in it.
+At around the same time, my dad had suggested I check out this programming thing, to see whether I was interested in it.
 So I checked it out.

-I started to learn programming in May 2020 mostly with YouTube videos (ChatGPT didn't exist yet) and by creating simple scripts with Python.
+I started to learn programming in May 2020, when I was still 12, mostly with YouTube videos (ChatGPT didn't exist yet) and by creating simple scripts with Python.
 One day, wondering how to get out of the terminal environment and display actual graphics, I discovered pygame; tutorials here, pygame docs there, I made some small prototypes until by November I built my first video game ever.

 That's how I learned to program, basically; I used to decide to build X, which required me to learn Y in the process, and I'd also try to make each project different than the previous one in terms of learning, so each of them could teach me something new.
 Besides, as I grew up during my teens, my interest shifted increasingly more to programming.